+semester exercise (optional)

 ELECTRICAL MACHINES

+117

+http://eclass.uowm.gr/courses/MECH170/

+• Electrotechnics

-Course code 117 URL http://eclass.uowm.gr/courses/MECH170/ Recommended Prerequisites • Electrotechnics Course content Fundamental principles of electromagnetism and principles of operation of AC and DC electric motors.
+Fundamental principles of electromagnetism and principles of operation of AC and DC electric motors.
 Single-phase and three-phase transformers.
 Equivalent circuit.
 Synchronous generators.
 Equivalent circuit and parallel operation.
 Synchronous motors.
 Induction motors.
 Equivalent circuit.
 Typical torque-speed.
 Speed regulation, starting and motor selection.

-Expected learning outcomes and competences to be acquired: Upon successful completion of the course, the student will: Have understood the phenomenon of electromechanical energy.
+Upon successful completion of the course, the student will: Have understood the phenomenon of electromechanical energy.
 Be familiar with the basic types of AC electric motors.
 Use equivalent electrical circuits to analyze electrical machines and extract their functional characteristics.
 Have understood the behavior of generators and engines in changing their loads.
 Be able to choose the appropriate type and size of engines for specific applications.
 Be able to choose appropriate engine start and engine methods.
 Have understood the operation of the overall production, transmission, distribution and use of electricity.
-Develop problem-solving abilities and evaluate numerical calculations to understand the order of magnitude.
-Teaching methods Hours of Instruction 52 (Theory: 32, Laboratory: 20)
+Develop problem-solving abilities and evaluate numerical calculations to understand the order of

+magnitude.

+Hours of Instruction 52 (Theory: 32, Laboratory: 20)